erinroberts/Apoptosis-Data-Analysis-Dermo-Challenge-2018/Dermo_Viability_Assay_Data_analysis.md

     ##
     ##     recode

-    ## Loading required package: emmeans
+    ## Warning: package 'lsmeans' was built under R version 3.4.4

-    ## The 'lsmeans' package is now basically a front end for 'emmeans'.
+    ## The 'lsmeans' package is being deprecated.
-    ## Users are encouraged to switch the rest of the way.
+    ## Users are encouraged to switch to 'emmeans'.
-    ## See help('transition') for more information, including how to
+    ## See help('transition') for more information, including how
-    ## convert old 'lsmeans' objects and scripts to work with 'emmeans'.
+    ## to convert 'lsmeans' objects and scripts to work with 'emmeans'.

+    ## Warning: package 'rgr' was built under R version 3.4.4

     ## Loading required package: MASS